vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 ## One To One Inverse

-To define an inverse relationship of one-to-one, you can do so with `this.belongsTo()` attribute.
+To define an inverse relationship of one-to-one, you can do so with the `this.belongsTo()` attribute.

 ```js
 class Profile extends Model {